x64dbg/StaticAnalysis/README.md

 x64dbg-StaticAnalysis
 =====================

+#due a bug in BeaEngine some "r8" register modifications are not recognized

 This is a plugin for the project x64_dbg.
 It detect win32api calls and add useful comments at found parameters for easier analysis.
 It supports **x86 and x64**.